Masorubka1/iscsi-client-rs/README.md

 A pure-Rust iSCSI initiator library and CLI for interacting with iSCSI targets.
 It lets you build and send iSCSI PDUs, perform login (including CHAP), and exchange SCSI commands over TCP.

+## WARNING ALL CODE TESTED ONLY WITH `targetcli`.
+ON OTHER TARGETS BEHAVIOUR UNEXPECTED

 ⸻

 Features